gopinathsjsu/team-project-renaissance/README.md

 - Pair programming with the team
 - Implemented basic transfer funds api, working on validations of input fields

+Surabhi:
+- Pair programming with team
+- Testing api developed for login and registration

 # Week 6

 **5/3/2021**